pytholic/LegoLLM/docs/architecture/foundations.md

 ### Purpose of Tokenization

-Tokenization breaks down raw text into discrete units (tokens) that the model can process.
+Tokenizer acts as a conversion layer between raw test and token sequence.
+It breaks down raw text into discrete units (tokens) that the model can process.
 These tokens can represent:

 - Individual characters
 - Subword units (e.g., "playing" → "play" + "##ing")
 - Complete words
 - Special symbols

+> [!Note]
+> Keep in mind that the Tokenizer is a separate entity from the LLM, and it warrants its own separate training data.
+This data may or may not be same as the data used for LLM training.

 ## 🎯 Quick Start